parksiwoo-1/Coordination_scrip_for_tinyIoT_and_simulator/README.md

        from mqtt_client import MqttOneM2MClient

 DESCRIPTION
-       mqtt_client.py is a dedicated client module that handles sending and receiving messages through an MQTT broker (mosquitto) in accordance with the oneM2M standard message format, including the creation of AE, CNT, and CIN.
+       mqtt_client.py is a dedicated client module that handles message transmission and reception via an MQTT broker (mosquitto) in oneM2M-compliant format.
+It supports operations such as AE, CNT, and CIN creation.
-       It is mainly used in sensor simulators and can communicate with the tinyIoT platform or other oneM2M-compatible CSEs.
+       It is mainly used by sensor simulators and can communicate with tinyIoT or other oneM2M-compatible CSEs.

 CLASS
        MqttOneM2MClient(broker, port, origin, cse_csi, cse_rn="TinyIoT")
-              Initializes the object with MQTT broker address, port, origin identifier, and CSE-ID.
-              Default request and response topics are set according to the oneM2M format.
+              Initializes an object with broker address, port, origin identifier, and CSE-ID.
+Request and response topics are set according to the oneM2M format.

 METHODS
        connect()
               Connects to the MQTT broker and subscribes to the response topic.
-              Returns True if the connection succeeds, otherwise False.
+Returns True on success, False on failure.

        disconnect()
               Terminates the MQTT connection and stops the loop.

        create_ae(ae_name)
               Sends a request to create an AE (Application Entity).
-              If the AE already exists, it proceeds without error.
+Continues without error if already existing.
-              Returns True or False depending on the result.
+              Returns True or False depending on result.

        create_cnt(ae_name, cnt_name)
-              Creates a CNT (Container) under the specified AE.
+              Creates a CNT (Container) under the given AE.
+Ignores duplicate creation.
-              If it already exists, the request is ignored.

        send_cin(ae_name, cnt_name, value)
               Sends a ContentInstance (CIN) to the specified container.
-              The value is a string and is wrapped in oneM2M format before transmission.
+Value is sent as a string in oneM2M format.

 INTERNAL LOGIC
-       - All transmission requests are handled inside the _send_request() function, where a UUID-based request ID (rqi) is automatically generated.
+       - All requests are sent via the internal _send_request() function with UUID-based request IDs (rqi).
-       - Response reception is handled using the response_received event and the on_message callback.
+       - Responses are processed through the response_received event and the on_message callback.
-       - If no response is received within a specified timeout (default 5 seconds), it is treated as a timeout.
+       - Requests are considered timed out if no response is received within 5 seconds.
-       - Response codes (rsc) are evaluated based on oneM2M standard codes (e.g., 2001: created, 4105: already exists).
+       - Response codes (rsc) are checked according to oneM2M standards (e.g., 2001: created, 4105: already exists).

 TOPICS
        Request Topic: